-The best 2-in-1 laptops we've chosen for our guide aim to offer a proper mix of power, versatility, and performance, these choices all provide the value and experience you're hoping to get from the latest hybrids.
+The best 2-in-1 laptops you'll find in T3's guide aim to offer a proper mix of power, versatility, and performance, these choices all provide the value and experience you're hoping to get from the latest hybrids.

 The flexibility of a 2-in-1 laptop make these machines ideal for a wide range of users: students and CEOs, families and businesses, people who work from home, people who work on site and people who work from pretty much anywhere.
 They're usable in places where tablets just aren't an option, and adding a stylus opens up even more possibilities.

 Especially when it comes to academics.
 Some of the top choices in our list are the perfect machines for school, and offer some of the best student laptop (opens in new tab) alternatives available.

 In this, T3's comprehensive guide to the best 2-in-1 laptops, we’ve reviewed every kind of device for every kind of user.
 We’ve worked on Windows 10 2-in-1 laptops and on Chromebooks; we've studied 2-in-1 laptops that are perfect for going back to school; and we've investigated the best 2-in-1 laptops for business users as well.

 The best 2-in-1 laptops available to buy today